jjjj473/ggggg/README.md

 ## Prison Life Automation

-A separate script in this repo offers basic private-server utilities for the Roblox game "Prison Life."
-It features teleport shortcuts, tool granting, walk speed cycling, a quick-arrest action, an auto-respawn toggle, and an anti-AFK option.
+A separate script in this repo offers private-server utilities for the Roblox game "Prison Life."
+It features teleport shortcuts, tool granting, walk speed cycling, a quick-arrest action, an optional patrol loop, an auto-respawn toggle, and an anti-AFK option.
 The script includes a draggable and collapsible GUI for easy testing.

 Load it with: